buildpacks/docs/content/docs/concepts/operations/rebase.md

 $ pack rebase my-app:my-tag
 ```

-`rebase` has a `--publish` flag that can be used to publish the updated app image to a registry.
+> **Tip:** `pack rebase` has a `--publish` flag that can be used to publish the updated app image directly to a registry.
+> Using `--publish` is optimal when using a registry in comparison to the docker daemon.

+[build]: /docs/app-developer-guide/build-an-app/